top of page

 5. Paramaśiva is the Self of everyone.

-Paramaśiva is the Self or Nucleus of existence of everyone, that is, of all beings.
-Because He is skillful in playing hide and seek of His essential nature full of light and bliss, He displays Himself as the innumerable living beings.
+Paramaśiva is the Self or Core of existence of everyone, i.e. of all the beings.
+He, due to His being skillful at playing to hide His essential nature full of Light and Joy, becomes displayed as the innumerable living beings.

 Sa śivaśaktitvena bhāsamānastadyathāhantayābhāsate||6||

-He, Paramaśiva, appears/shines as Śiva, who is Light, and as Śakti, who is Consciousness of this Light.
-Namely, as Aham: The perfect consciousness of the Self.
-Although Śiva does not move, since He is omnipresent, His own Śakti, although She is also everywhere, somehow vibrates perpetually.
+He, Paramaśiva, appears, shines forth as Śiva, who is Light, and as Śakti, who is Awareness of this Light, viz. as Aham, the perfect I-consciousness.
+Despite Śiva being motionless since He is omnipresent, His own Śakti, though She is also everywhere, somehow vibrates perpetually.

 Śivo'tyuttamavastutayā prathamatattve vasati paramaśivaśca śivatattvādiṣaṭtriṁśatattvaparyantasarvapadārthamayaḥ sthita iti dvayoḥ pāribhāṣikaviśeṣaḥ||7||

-7. The 'technical' difference between Śiva and Paramaśiva is that the former resides in the first category as the transcendent Reality, whereas the latter is immanent in all categories from Śivatattva to the thirty-sixth.
+7. The 'technical' difference between Śiva and Paramaśiva is that the former resides in the first category as the transcendent Reality, while the latter is immanent in all the categories, from Śivatattva down to the thirty-sixth one.

 परमशिवस्य प्रधानलक्षणं स्वातन्त्र्यम्॥८॥